meaniebeanie22/meaniebeanie22.github.io/chapters/the-voyage.md

 listening, in the extreme of fear and curiosity, for from these dozen words I understood that the lives of all the honest men aboard depended upon me alone.

+# :x bowspirit
+The pole extending from the front of the ship (the bow) which is often used to hold a figurehead and a line for the front sail